lijing-code/MVC-Tech-Blog/README.md

 ![MIT](https://img.shields.io/static/v1?label=license&message=MIT&color=brightgreen&style=plastic&logo=appveyor)
   ---
   ## Description
+Your task this week is to build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+You’ll build this site completely from scratch and deploy it to Heroku.
+Your app will follow the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

-    This project is about building an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+    This project is about building a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
-    The project use Express.js for routing, a MongoDB database, and the Mongoose ODM.
-    There's a walkthought video below that demonstrates its functionality and all of the following acceptance criteria being met through Insomnia.
+    The project The app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+    This Tech-Blog is completed from scratch and deployed to Heroku.

     ```md
-    AS A social media startup
+    AS A developer who writes about tech
-    I WANT an API for my social network that uses a NoSQL database
+    I WANT a CMS-style blog site
-    SO THAT my website can handle large amounts of unstructured data
+    SO THAT I can publish articles, blog posts, and my thoughts and opinions
     ```
   ---
   ## Table of Contents